HemachandarN/Women-s-E-Commerce-Clothing-Reviews/README.md

 ### **Exploratory Data Analysis**

 In this starting stage we analyze each of the features in the dataset.
 Mainly the relevant ones; continuous columns Age and Positive Feedback; Binary Column Recommendations IND and Categorical Columns Rating, Department Name, Class Name and Division Name.
-Here we generally use summary statistics and visualizations to gain insights on the features and generate our hypothese for the dataset.
-Then we do Bivariate analysis where we do the same thing as above with two variables to check whether they have any emprical relationship between them.
+Here we generally use summary statistics and visualizations to gain insights on the features and generate our hypotheses for the dataset.
+Then we do Bivariate analysis where we do the same thing as above with two variables to check whether they have any empirical relationship between them.

 ### **Data Preprocessing**

-This involes a lot of steps.
+This involves a lot of steps.
 Analyzing the data that has not been carefully screened will lead to bad results.
 We need to prepare the data for the analysis and data preprocessing is the way.
-This process involves Handling missing values, Removing outliers which are not useful and may skew the data, removing redundant features which are not useful for our analysis, encoding categorical variables, balancing the dataset and finally feature selection.
+This process involves handling missing values, Removing outliers that are not useful and may skew the data, removing redundant features that are not useful for our analysis, encoding categorical variables, balancing the dataset and finally feature selection.

 ### **Text Preprocessing**

 Text Preprocessing comes under data preprocessing.
 This is step mainly deals with text data.
 Here we clean the text data so that it will be easier to do analysis on them.
 The steps involved in this cleaning process are removal of stopwords, removal of punctuations, converting the words to lowercase and lemmatization.
-After the cleaning process the review is turned into individual words/tokens from which we can find out frequent words used by the poeople who give good ratings and vice versa.
+After the cleaning process the review is turned into individual words/tokens from which we can find out frequent words used by the people who give good ratings and vice versa.

 ### **Sentiment Analysis**